Help

 The example apps include CSS, routes, and full demo pages.
 The fastest way

-app and view the demo at /components.
+example app and view the demo at /components.

 git clone https://github.com/LilyDesignSystem/lily-design-system-svelte-sveltekit-examples